wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.13 =
+* Fixed: More Info button should now always direct to the product's page

 = 3.9.12 =
 * Updated: /languages/wpstorecart.pot file added for i18n translations
-* Updated: Wizard was added to the Dashboard menu
+* Updated: Wizards was added to the Dashboard menu

 = 3.9.11 =
 * Updated: upgraded jquery.dataTables.min.js to version 1.9.4